Paul Griffin (journalist): 1977 Federal Election

+He remained a member of the Australian Democrats beyond the 1977 election and later coordinated the party’s 1980 federal campaign in Queensland, which saw Democrat candidate Michael Macklin successfully elected to the Senate, beginning a parliamentary career that would eventually include service as the party’s Deputy Leader.

+Griffin also successfully coordinated the electoral campaigns of several other Queensland and Australian political figures, some of whom remain sitting Members of Parliament in 2025.

 1979 Logie Awards

 Griffin’s popularity with Queensland audiences culminated at the 21st TV Week Logie Awards, where he won a Logie at the age of 32 for Most Popular Male Personality for his "huge ratings in Queensland".

 He was photographed at the ceremony with Nine Network colleague and Hey Hey it's Saturday star Jackie MacDonald alongside international guest Robin Williams, who was then star of Mork & Mindy.